argonautproject/us-core-patient-data-feed/additionalresources.md

 - **Procedure**:
     - Initial procedure information becomes available
     - Procedure status changes (e.g., from 'in-progress' to 'completed')
-    - Complications or follow-up details are added
-    - Procedure notes or reports are updated

 - **QuestionnaireResponse**:
     - Initial questionnaire response is recorded
     - Answers are modified or added
     - Status changes (e.g., from 'in-progress' to 'completed')
-    - Linked encounters or authors are updated

 - **RelatedPerson**:
     - Initial related person information is recorded
     - Relationship type or period changes
-    - Contact information is modified
+    - Contact information or address is modified
     - Active status is updated

 - **ServiceRequest**: